Model Based Residual Policy Learning with Applications to Antenna Control: Conclusion

 \section{Conclusion}

 In this work, we have presented a model-based RL method which learns a residual correction term to a baseline policy.
-Our method outperformed a state-of-the-art model-based method in terms of sample efficiency on most investigated robotic control benchmarks.
-It also proved effective for optimizing coverage and capacity on an antenna tuning problem.
-Model-based RL had not previously been tested on that environment, and our method outperformed all benchmarks.
+Our method proved effective for optimizing coverage and capacity on an antenna tuning problem.
+Model-based RL had not previously been tested on this problem, and our method outperformed all benchmarks.
 Ablation studies show that combining the usage of a baseline policy with a model-based approach leads to higher sample efficiency.
 A hyperparameter study indicates that the higher initial performance of the baseline policy can be maintained by setting the appropriate critic burn-in, however, further testing is needed to confirm this result.
 Our results hint that relying on an existing suboptimal controller, paired with a model-based approach, is a viable approach for deploying intelligent control algorithms in real-world applications.
-Future research directions could involve model residual learning when approximate models are available, as well as extending RPL to discrete action spaces.
+A limitation of our work is that we simplified the multi-agent nature of the problem through parameter sharing.
+Adding coordination mechanisms from related work to model-based algorithms would be an interesting future direction.
+In this paper, we have focused on LTE networks (4G), but we believe that our results would also apply for future generation mobile networks.
+An interesting future research project would therefore be to apply this algorithm to tilt control for 5G urban macro.
+Other future research directions could involve model residual learning when approximate models are available, as well as extending RPL to discrete action spaces.